Existence in Multidimensional Screening with General Nonlinear Preferences: Model

-Proposition \ref{Subdiff/Bdd} says that uniform boundedness of agents' utility functions on some compact subset implies uniform boundedness of corresponding agents' choices of their favorite products.
+In Assumption \ref{assmp:Gcoordinate-monotone}, we assume that agent utility increases along each agent attribute coordinate.
 Given coordinate monotonicity of $G$ in the first variable, one can show that all the $G$-convex functions are nondecreasing.
-Therefore, the utility functions are also monotonic with respect to agents' attributes.
+Therefore, the value functions are also monotonic with respect to the agent attributes.

-\begin{proposition} Given Assumption 3, $G$-convex functions are nondecreasing in coordinates. \end{proposition}
+\begin{proposition} Given Assumption \ref{assmp:Gcoordinate-monotone}, $G$-convex functions are nondecreasing in coordinates. \end{proposition}